artirj/dl-cookbook/README.md

 Andrej Karpathy has a review of some architectures [here](http://cs231n.github.io/convolutional-networks/#overview)

 [Here](https://culurciello.github.io/tech/2016/06/04/nets.html) there is a comparison between the architectures Karpathy mentions, and more.
 The author also has a more recent paper [here](https://arxiv.org/pdf/1605.07678.pdf)

+# There are so many activation functions!
+Which one do I use?
+ReLUs is what cool kids are all about these days.
+If you feel adventurous, try Leaky or Parametric ReLUs or ELUs.